gbgabiola/notes/quotes.md

 > Resilience?—?the capacity of a system to tolerate disturbance without collapsing, to withstand shocks, to rebuild itself when necessary, and to improve itself when possible.

-> "When action grows unprofitable, gather information; when information grows unprofitable, sleep." - Ursula K. Le Guin

-> "Destiny is not a matter of chance; it is a matter of choice.
-It is not a thing to be waited for, it is a thing to be achieved." - William Jennings Bryan

 > Affirmation: "I am worthy of all the best in life and I can do anything I dream of doing!"

-> "Learn by doing: less theory, more results" - Liang Yuxian Eugene

-> "Never give up.
-Never let things out of your control dictate who you are."
-Unknown

 > "I think it's important to reason from first principles rather than by analogy.
 With first principles you boil things down to the most fundamental truths… And then reason up from there." - Elon Musk

-> "It was about relationships, first and foremost.
-If people like you, they want you to succeed.
-If they want you to, they will help you succeed.
-It has to be genuine."

-> "A good traveler has no fixed plans and is not intent on arriving." - Lao Tzu

-> "Let us make our future now, and let us make our dreams tomorrow's reality." - Malala Yousafzai

-> "Live your dream, and share your passion." - Holstee Manifesto

 > "Always do what you are afraid to do." - Ralph Waldo Emerson

 > "It is not uncommon for people to spend their whole life waiting to start living." - Eckhart Tolle

-> "Do not fear the winds of adversity.
-Remember, a kite rises against the wind rather than with it." - Unknown

-> "Find a place inside where there's joy, and the joy will burn out the pain." - Joseph Campbell

-> "Your mind will take the shape of what you frequently hold in thought, for the human spirit is colored by such impressions." - Marcus Aurelius

-> "Never give up on a dream just because of the time it will take to accomplish it.
-The time will pass anyway." - Earl Nightingale

-> "Your imagination is your preview of life's coming attractions." - Albert Einstein

 > "Beating yourself up for your flaws and mistakes won't make you perfect, and you don't have to be.
 Learn, forgive yourself, and remember: We all struggle; it's just part of being human." - Lori Deschene

 > "What is important is seldom urgent and what is urgent is seldom important." - President Dwight D. Eisenhower

 > "If you have a dream, you can spend a lifetime studying, planning and getting ready for it.
 What you should be doing is getting started." - Drew Houston

-> "Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn. - Benjamin Franklin

 > "Expose your weaknesses and work on them." - Arnold Schwarzenegger